The falling Aussie dollar has hit travellers to New York City hard.

 Invest in a New York Pass

-With good planning the New York Pass can save you big bickies – especially the five and seven day versions.
-With most museums and attractions in New York averaging around $30 for adults, it won’t take you long to rack up quite a saving if you aim for at least two included attractions per day.
+With good planning the New York Pass can save you big bickies — especially the five and seven day versions.
+There are 100+ attractions included in the pass — including museums, galleries, cruises and walking tours (some of which can be pre-booked online).
+With entry to most museums and attractions in New York averaging at around $30 for adults, it won’t take you long to rack up quite a saving — especially if you aim to do three included attractions per day.

 Get connected for free